A systematic framework for technical documentation authoring.

 The Diátaxis framework aims to solve the problem of structure in technical documentation.
 It adopts a systematic approach to understanding the needs of documentation users in their cycle of interaction with a product.

 Diátaxis identifies four modes of documentation - tutorials, how-to guides, technical reference and explanation.
 It derives its structure from the relationship between them.

 In Diátaxis, each of these modes (or types) answers to a different user need, fulfils a different purpose and requires a different approach to its creation.

 Technical documentation should be structured explicitly around these four types, and should keep them all separate and distinct from each other.

 In other words, what we call documentation is fundamentally not one thing, but four.
 Understanding the implications of this, and how those four different things work, can help improve most documentation.

 While redesigning the Cloudflare developer docs, this content framework became our north star for information architecture.
 When we weren’t sure where a new piece of content should fit in, we’d consult the framework.
 Our documentation is now clearer than it’s ever been, both for readers and contributors.

-Diátaxis provides a comprehensive and nearly universally-applicable scheme, that has been proven in practice across a wide variety of fields and applications.
-These include large and small, and open and proprietary documentation projects.
+Diátaxis is proven in practice across a wide variety of fields and applications, in large and small, open and proprietary documentation projects.